 Regional Mental Health Center currently operates two residential addiction programs, one at each of its main centers.
 The addiction programs at the Strawhun Center in Merrillville include a non-medical residential program of thirteen beds and two addictions intensive outpatient treatment programs.
 Two licensed addictions therapists as well as the supervisor, Peggy Payonk, who is a master’s level licensed clinical addictions counselor, and seven addiction technicians are responsible for providing counseling and educational counseling to clients in these addictions programs.

-The residential addiction program at Stark Center in East Chicago has twenty-three available beds that are assisted by the supervisor, Jim Berman, who is a master’s level licensed clinical addiction counselor, two licensed master’s level therapists, three LPNs, seven addictions techs, and one case manager.
+The residential addiction program at Stark Center in East Chicago has twenty-three available beds that are assisted by the supervisor, Victoria Charleston Hanley, a licensed clinical addiction counselor, one licensed master’s level therapists, three LPNs, seven addictions techs, and one case manager.

 Adult Outpatient Mental Health and Substance Abuse Services Staff

-Two service directors, Mike Cortina and Angela Erb, manage an array of services for outpatient clients and their families.
+One service director, Angela Erb, and two supervisors Jared Eaton and John Breslin, manage an array of services for outpatient clients and their families.
 Though the target population is generally adults, children and families are also serviced in the outpatient clinics, including a specialized program for substance abusing adolescents.

 Back to Top

-Five intake therapists, eighteen social workers with various certifications including addictions, seven master’s level therapists licensed in either marriage and family therapy or mental health counseling, and eight psychologists licensed as health service providers in psychology (HSPP) are dispersed among four sites throughout Lake County.
+Five intake therapists, fourteen social workers with various certifications including addictions, nine master’s level therapists licensed in either marriage and family therapy or mental health counseling, and Six psychologists licensed as health service providers in psychology (HSPP) are dispersed among four sites throughout Lake County.
 They offer individual, group and family therapy.

 Community Support Programs